 If you would like to read more details and a personal account of Abby's story, please take a look at the following articles: ‘Gestational diabetes killed my unborn son’, 'I lost my unborn baby after docs mistook my diabetes for pregnancy cravings', Gestational diabetes killed my unborn son

-Gestational diabetes stillbirth can be prevented
+Gestational diabetes stillbirth CAN be prevented

-Gestational diabetes stillbirth is a rare and an unnecessary complication of gestational diabetes.
+Gestational diabetes stillbirth is a rare and unnecessary complication of gestational diabetes.
 It can be prevented by screening for gestational diabetes during pregnancy with a GTT (glucose tolerance test), then monitoring and controlling blood sugar levels.

 Having gestational diabetes means that there are additional risks of complications but if blood sugar levels are lowered and stabilised, risk of complications are greatly reduced.